 - Increase the access to hands-on arts education for low-income residents of New Bedford

-For over 10 years, the vacant “Barker’s Lane Block” has left a hole in New Bedford’s historic district.
-While the Gateway City is growing with revitalization efforts of downtown schools, tourism and retail shops, these abandoned buildings have remained untouched and wouldn’t have lasted another winter without a new roof.
+For over 10 years, the vacant “Barker’s Lane Block” had left a hole in New Bedford’s historic district.
+While the Gateway City is growing with revitalization efforts of downtown schools, tourism and retail shops, these abandoned buildings had remained untouched and wouldn’t have lasted another winter without a new roof.

 Though the city is named one of the “Top 10 Artistic Cities in America”, a public hub for local creatives and an accessible maker space is still missing.
 In New Bedford, many believe it is key to make sure the local arts renaissance remains accessible and affordable to all residents.
 This means granting emerging artists, creatives and makers their own downtown space and platform for diverse voices, along with their variety of mediums.
 The arts and music industry is evolving with technology and increasingly values the artist that creates work in multi-dimensional ways.
 Our local artists are already stepping in these directions of computer programming, protoyping and tech-driven arts, but few have access to the work and retail space needed to thrive in the industry.